 Students can pursue degrees or receive career training for affordable tuition at convenient locations during the day, evenings, weekends or online.
-TCC offers 50 transfer areas of study and 49 career-oriented certificate and degree programs.
+TCC offers more than 50 transfer areas of study and over 50 career-oriented certificate and degree programs.
 Students who enroll at the college enjoy intimate class sizes, diverse classmates and highly qualified instructors.
-Of TCCs' 130 full-time faculty, 83 hold master's degrees and 30 hold doctorates.
+Of TCC's 128 full-time faculty, 80 hold master's degrees and 30 hold doctorates.